This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Network-attached hard drives in the cloud

-If you use VMs in the cloud, you typically attach hard drives to your VMs over the network: e.g.,
+If you use the cloud, you typically attach hard drives over the network.
+Examples of these types of hard drives include Amazon Elastic Block Store (EBS) and

-network-attached drives is that you can use software (e.g., OpenTofu, Pulumi) to detach and reattach them (e.g., as
+drives is that you can use software (e.g., OpenTofu, Pulumi) to detach and reattach them (e.g., as part of a

 Volumes in container orchestration tools

 when that container is replaced.
-If you need to persist data to disk for the long term, you need to
+If you need to persist data for the long term, you need to

 configure your orchestration tool to create a persistent volume and mount it at a specific path within the

 container.
-The software within that container can then write to that path just like it’s a normal local hard drive,
+The software within that container can then write to that path just as if it’s a normal local hard drive,

 and the data in that persistent volume will be retained even if the container is redeployed or replaced.
 Under the

-Google Persistent Disk; on your local computer (Docker Desktop), you might get a folder on your local hard drive.
+get a Google Persistent Disk; and on your local computer (Docker Desktop), you might get a folder on your local hard

 Containers are designed to be easy to distribute, scale, and throw away (hence the default of ephemeral disks), which

 is great for stateless apps and local development, but not for data stores in production.
-Not all data stores (and not
+Not all data stores, data

-all data tools and vendors) support running in containers, and not all orchestration tools support persistent volumes
+tools, and data vendors support running in containers, and not all orchestration tools support persistent volumes

-services, such as Amazon’s Relational Database Service (you’ll see an example later in this blog post).
+services, such as Amazon’s Relational Database Service (as you’ll see in Section 9.2.4).

 volume implementation, and we had significant operational experience with it.